 Once they were dry, I sprayed a layer of Minwax polycrylic over them.
 Once that’s dry, it’s time to take off the blue tape and stencil.

-That’s all there is to it!
+That’s all there is to it to make a custom yeti or Ozark cup!
 By using a base layer of protective enamel spray, you can use almost any color over it.
 There is a limited amount of Rustoleum protective enamel to choose from so using a base coat really opens up endless possibilities!